 In order to really give himself a headstart, Karma runs a refresh rate of 143.996 Hz supported by an Nvidia GeForce RTX 3080 and an Intel Core i7 9700K.
 Though we’re not sure what his exact monitor is, it’s pretty obvious that he uses a monitor with a 144 Hz refresh rate.

-Money is evidently not an issue for Karma especially after winning the Call of Duty championship thrice.
-What we’re actually surprised about is that he lists two computers for two separate but rather similar uses.
+Money is evidently not an issue for Karma especially after winning the Call of Duty championship three times, becoming the first player to do so.

 His streaming PC uses a Ryzen 9 3900x for its processor which has 12 cores and 24 threads.
 On the other hand, on his gaming PC, he uses an Intel Core i7 9700K which has 8 cores and 8 threads.
 Based on user benchmarks, the 9700K performs better especially when it comes to shooter games.
 So why doesn’t Karma also use the i7 for streaming?